NyteshadeXT/PF2e-Core-Vault/01) Rules/GM Tools/Pathfinder Society Boons/S1-21 - Maze Walker.md

 * * *

 **Effect** You have survived exposure to numerous planar forces that would have warped or obliterated a lesser being.
-As long as you are at least 7th level and a master in Survival, you can slot this boon to gain the benefits of the [[Feats/Planar Survival|Planar Survival]] skill feat.
+As long as you are at least 7th level and a master in Survival, you can slot this boon to gain the benefits of the [[Planar Survival|Planar Survival]] skill feat.

 *Source: *
 *OGL*